mish-mosh/Petri-Net-Simulator/README.md

 ## Features
 - Add places, transitions, and arcs (flow relations) to create single-tokened elementary nets (edit mode)
-- Simulate its firing process of your net.
+- Simulate the firing process of your net.
 Once in simulation mode, you can click on any active (green) transition to make it fire
 - Import/Export the data of your net
 - Export a snapshot of your net as SVG